-James Bond made Sean Connery an action star.
-Darrell Hammond and SNL made him a comedy legend.
+James Bond made Sean Connery an acting legend.
+Darrell Hammond made him an SNL star.

 The Connery character doesn’t share much in common with the actor best known for playing the suave, effortlessly cool, womanizing Bond.
 On SNL, Hammond mythologizes him not only as a fool, but downright abusive to Will Ferrell’s Alex Trebek (whose mother he always insults).

-In one sketch, for example, he must answer from the category “This is the sound a doggy makes.”
+In one sketch, for example, he must answer from the “this is the sound a doggy makes” category.
 When Trebek points out that the answer “moo” is incorrect, Hammond’s Connery responds, “Well, that’s the sound your mother made last night.”

 Hammond came up with the character late one night somewhat out of desperation.
 SNL needed a third celebrity impersonation for the sketch, and he figured Connery would suffice at least once, but assumed it was “destined for the scrap heap.”

 “I was always told when I was coming up that audiences had to understand your premise and kind of agree with it in order to laugh.
 And I remember thinking to myself, ‘They’re not gonna understand this premise.
 They’re not going to agree with it.
 It makes no sense that Sean Connery doesn’t know the answers on ‘Jeopardy!’
 It makes no sense that Sean Connery hates Alex Trebek.
-And it makes no sense that he’s a homophobe,’” Hammond told Rolling Stone shortly after Connery’s death.
+And it makes no sense that he’s a homophobe,’ ” Hammond told Rolling Stone shortly after Connery’s death.
 “It doesn’t make any sense.
 And yet it’s easily the most popular thing I’ve ever done.”

 Hammond’s Connery impersonation may have become the most famous, but his was far from the only one.
 Something about Connery — perhaps the Scottish accent, perhaps his sheer coolness, for lack of a better term — invites countless attempts to imitate.
 But, as the actor once told Jay Leno on “The Tonight Show,” not many people had the courage to perform them in front of him — not even fellow actors like Matthew Broderick or Alec Baldwin.
 (Connery’s reaction to Leno’s impression, which can best be described as polite, might hint as to why.)